 This collection features all the greats of the time.
 Yes, Usher and Beyonce each get a feature.
 We got you, fam.

 Just like any good period of time, the 2000s also offered us some club staple moves to whip out on any night on the town.
 Try lettin’ it rain and clearing it out with the Chicken Noodle Soup, get down with the Stanky Legg or let Audio Push teach you how to Jerk.

 And luckily for all of us, the prevalence of Youtube and MTV made it so very easy for our eyes to be blessed us with those iconic video clips.
 Think: JT standing in a room walled with LED lights, singing to you and you alone.

 Get ready to reminisce about the good old days; playing Snake on your pink Motorola Razr flip phone and jamming out to these bangers.

 Groove Therapy thinks of dance as a catalyst for mental, physical and social change.
 We’re a team of dance and music enthusiasts who are obsessed with learning, unlearning and contributing to the betterment of humanity.
-Groove Therapy teaches beginner weekly ‘no mirror, dim lights’ classes across Sydney, Melbourne and Brisbane in Australia.
+Groove Therapy teaches beginner weekly ‘no mirror, dim lights’ classes across Sydney and Melbourne in Australia.
 For those who cannot geographically attend, Groove Therapy has a series of online courses.
 So join us, and get out of your head and into your body.